Some useful tips on how to find a placement for Erasmus traineeship:

 - If you find it difficult to get a placement and you are looking to improve your skills in the area of your research project - speak to your supervisor and professors.
 Most of them are collaborating with scientists abroad and might tell you where to look.
 Also check scientific articles of your interests and see authors’ affiliations, where the study was conducted.

-- Always try to write a personal letter that states your aims, goals, what skills you would like to master and why this place could deliver all this.
-Letters with generic requests are normally ignored.
+- Always try to write a personal letter that states your aims, goals, what skills you would like to master and why this place could provide all this.
+Letters with non-specific, general queries are normally ignored.